 Motorcycle fatalities and disabling injuries have shown an upward trend over the past four years.
-Missouri continues to experience high numbers of motorcycle fatalities.
+In 2006, Missouri experienced the highest number of motorcycle fatalities on record.
 The national data comparison shows Missouri moved from 35th in 2005 to 33rd in 2006.
-The 2007 national comparison is not yet available.
-Longer riding seasons and a significant increase in the number of licensed motorcycles and riders has increased the exposure rate in recent years.
+Longer riding seasons and a significant increase in the number of licensed motorcycles and riders have increased the exposure rate in recent years.
 Rider education classes are offered within one hour's driving time throughout Missouri.
 More than 4,000 riders at 28 sites are trained each year.
 In 2006, a Motorcycle Safety Task Force was organized and charged with developing a strategic plan.
-The task force has completed the plan and continues to move forward with implementation.
+The task force has completed the plan and is currently moving forward with implementation.